-The Latest: Texans QB Osweiler replaces injured Savage
+The Latest: Bradford on verge of setting an NFL passing mark

 Tony Romo has his first touchdown pass in more than a year.

 Romo replaced starter Dak Prescott for the playoff-bound Dallas Cowboys in the second quarter at Philadelphia.
 He completed 3 of 4 passes for 30 yards, including a 3-yard scoring pass to Terrence Williams.
 It was his first TD pass since Nov.
 22, 2015.
+Mark Sanchez replaced Romo on the next drive.

-Romo is playing in his first regular-season game since Thanksgiving 2015, when he broke his left collarbone for the second time in less than three months.
+Romo played in his first regular-season game since Thanksgiving 2015, when he broke his left collarbone for the second time in less than three months.
 Romo broke a bone in his back in the third preseason game against Seattle this season, paving the way for Prescott to have one of the best years by a rookie quarterback in NFL history.

 The Cowboys have already locked up the No. 1 seed and home-field advantage throughout the NFC playoffs.
 Third-string quarterback Mark Sanchez is active and expected to replace Romo.